President-elect Joe Biden has said that he does not want a guarded border between Ireland and the UK.

 Do you Need Immigration Advice?

-The Immigration Advice Service offers expert immigration legal advice and application assistance in all areas of immigration law.
+The Immigration Advice Service offers expert immigration advice and application assistance in all areas of immigration law.

 Whether you are looking to apply for a visa in Ireland, or you wish to remain your immigration permission or apply for settlement, the IAS is here for you.